The best part about Thanksgiving is passing along traditions.

-- Drain the potatoes and mash with the butter, milk, and add the 1 teaspoon of salt.
+- Drain the potatoes and mash them with the butter, milk, and1 teaspoon of salt.
 If you like a creamier consistency, add more milk a little splash at a time.

-- Place the covered baking dish into the over. *If mixture looks dry, add a little chicken broth and stir to combine.
+- Place the covered baking dish into the oven. *If the mixture looks dry, add a little chicken broth and stir to combine.